slaclab/smurf-server-scripts/docker_scripts/README.md

 ### Pysmurf application, in development mode

 A pysmurf application in development mode, consist only on pysmurf.
 It contains a pysmurf application provided by the user in a folder called **pysmurf** in the release folder.
+The release script will do a clone of the master branch of the [pysmurf git repository](https://github.com/slaclab/pysmurf).

 Pysmurf runs in the the [pysmurf docker](https://github.com/slaclab/pysmurf-docker).